 Employers stress that writing proficiency is a MUST for entry-level jobs.
 Apparently, communication in any form is lacking in the new wave of graduates, so use this to your advantage!

 College experience isn’t all about chores, homework, and party.
-Lectures are necessary, textbooks can be great resources, and friends are the cure to stress, but use this time to find your professional voice and expose yourself to people, places and events that’ll make you grow.
+Lectures are necessary, textbooks can be great resources, and friends are the cure to stress, but use this time to find your professional voice and expose yourself to people, places, and events that’ll make you grow.

-Stay tuned for the Top 5 Things to Master Before Graduation.
+Check out the Top 5 Things to Master Before Graduation.

 Don’t just graduate— Be a Pro.